Tony Birch: Career

+In 2019 he published The White Girl.

-Birch was appointed Boisbouvier Chair in Australian Literature at the University of Melbourne in December 2022.
+Birch was appointed to the Boisbouvier Chair in Australian Literature at the University of Melbourne in December 2022.

 Activism

-Birch is politically active in the climate change and native title movements.
-In his novels, he has incorporated themes affecting Indigenous people, such as colonial oppression, dispossession, the Stolen Generations and generational violence, but weaves them creatively into the stories.
+Birch is active in a variety of political and social movements, including climate justice, climate change, refugee-related issues and Indigenous issues.
+His novels integrate themes affecting Indigenous people, such as colonial oppression, dispossession, the Stolen Generations, and generational violence.
 He donates a portion of any prize money to the Indigenous youth organisation dedicated to climate justice, Seed.